Spiral Antidepressant Withdrawal Field Guide

 Reflection Prompt – Co-Designing the Schedule

-Now, clinician and patient, take a moment to actually draw out your taper plan.
+Now, with your clinician, take a moment to actually draw out your taper plan.

 Use a whiteboard, paper, or screen-share.
-Plot the dose vs. time and discuss each step.
-You can also use digital tools like the Flourish OS platform to help visualize and track your taper journey.
+Plot the dose versus time and discuss each step.
+Digital tools can also help visualize and track your taper journey.

-This co-design session is powerful – it transforms the plan from a doctor's instructions into "our plan."
-Adjust it until you both are confident and committed.
-For additional support resources and tracking tools, visit the Flourish OS website.
+This co-design session is powerful: it transforms the plan from a set of doctor's instructions into "our plan."
+Continue adjusting it until both you and your clinician are confident and committed.

 Navigating the Withdrawal Journey: Monitoring and Support